vaishnavi-tripathi-7/Machine-Learning/README.md

 # Machine-Learning
-# 🧠 Machine Learning from Basics

-Welcome to **Machine Learning from Basics**!
-This repository is a comprehensive collection of resources, code, and explanations designed to help you learn Machine Learning from the ground up.
+This repository is a comprehensive collection of resources, code related to  Machine Learning .

 ---